 If you are arrested, tell them (1) “I want to remain silent” and (2) “I don’t want to answer any questions without my attorney present.”
 After that, don’t talk!

-Call and tell us you need a marijuana possession lawyer as soon as you can to discuss your arrest and what your next steps are.
+Call a marijuana possession lawyer soon as you can to discuss your arrest and what your next steps are.

 What to Expect if You’ve Been Charged with Possession of Marijuana in Iowa